Driftwood2D/Driftwood/docsrc/01_Engine_Usage/03_Command_Line_Options.md

 ### config

 This is the only option that is not a switch.
 Its value is the relative path (from the current working directory) to an alternative configuration file to load settings out of.
+Any further command line options will override the settings in this configuration file.

 ### --help